Asynchronous Quantum Repeater using Multiple Quantum Memory: Quantum repeater protocol

 Our protocol retains the same entanglement efficiency as the protocol based on SPI.
-If $m$ SPIs are performed at the intermediate station, on average $m\exp[-L/(2L_{\text{att}})]$ successful events are obtained.
-By post-matching two successful SPI events which are phase correlated and establishing a TPI result, we can expect the decay of the pairing rate scales as $(1/2)\exp[-L/(2L_{\text{att}})]$ (see Appendix for a detailed derivation of the pairing rate in the asymptotic regime), which is the same as the scaling of the SPI used in the DLCZ protocol.
-Therefore, our work retains the same entanglement efficiency as that of the DLCZ protocol and reduces the requirement of long-distance phase stability concurrently.
+If $m$ SPIs are performed at the intermediate station, on average $m\exp[-L/(2L_{\text{att}})]$ successful events can be obtained.
+By post-matching two successful SPI events which are phase correlated and establishing a TPI result, we can expect the decay of the pairing rate scales as $(1/2)\exp[-L/(2L_{\text{att}})]$ (see Appendix~\ref{ent_eff_sec} for a detailed derivation of the pairing rate in the asymptotic regime when $m \rightarrow \infty$), which is the same as the scaling of the SPI used in the DLCZ protocol.
+On the other hand, another critical feature of our protocol is avoiding global phase locking.
+The requirement on phase stability makes it necessary to monitor and stabilize the global phase frequently, which complicates the experiment system and reduces the feasibility a lot.
+Thus, removing global phase locking increases the feasibility and simplifies experiment system.

 We summarize the above point in Table~\ref{comparison}, where the requirement on long-distance phase instabilities of our protocol is the same as that of the protocols based on TPI and is looser than that of the protocols based on SPI.
+The two fields--quantum key distribution and quantum repeater are connected tightly.
+The DLCZ quantum repeater protocol~\cite{duan2001long} and the twin-field quantum key distribution~\cite{lucamarini2018overcoming} shares a similar idea of constructing correlated qubits or bits using the SPI.
+The robust quantum repeater~\cite{zhao2007robust} and measurement-device-independent quantum key distribution~\cite{lo2012mdi} are both based on the TPI.
+Our scheme uses SPI and post-matching concepts from~\cite{xie2022breaking,zeng2022mode}.
+The discussion here reveals the connection between the quantum key distribution and the quantum repeater through the photon interference.
+This new insight will enhance the future progress in both fields.